 Aaron T. Frank

-Was a Psychology major and a MARC scholar from 2005 to 2006.
-She worked with Prof Harriet Tenenbaum at Brooklyn College and Prof Kay Deaux at the Graduate Center of the City University of New York.
+Kaleefa Munroe was a psychology major and a MARC scholar from 2005 to 2006.
+She worked with Professor Harriet Tenenbaum at Brooklyn College and Professor Kay Deaux at the Graduate Center of the City University of New York.
 Kaleefa is interested in the acculturation of West Indian immigrants.
-Kaleefa spent the summer of 2005 at Yale University conducting research with Dr. Christine Emmons.
+Kaleefa spent summer 2005 at Yale University conducting research with Dr. Christine Emmons.
 Kaleefa presented at the Leadership Alliance Symposium in July 2005.
-She did an oral presentation titled: "Arriving at a Culturally Appropriate Model of Acculturation for West Indian Immigrants”.
-At the Annual Biomedical Conference for Minority Students (ABRCMS) in Atlanta, GA in October 2005 her poster was titled "The Effects of Social Relationships on Identity of Trinidadian Immigrants”.
-Kaleefa graduated from Brooklyn College with a B.S. in Psychology in June 2006.
-She is the recipient of 4 other undergraduate awards, one of which was a fellowship for Society for Research in Child Development.
+She did an oral presentation titled: "Arriving at a Culturally Appropriate Model of Acculturation for West Indian Immigrants."
+At the Annual Biomedical Conference for Minority Students in Atlanta in October 2005, her poster was titled "The Effects of Social Relationships on Identity of Trinidadian Immigrants."
+Kaleefa graduated with a B.S. in psychology in 2006.
+She is the recipient of four other undergraduate awards, one of which was a fellowship for Society for Research in Child Development.
 This is a special program for students interested in going on to graduate degrees.
-Kaleefa began a Ph.D. program in Psychology at The Graduate Center of CUNY with full support.
+Kaleefa began a Ph.D. program in psychology at the Graduate Center of CUNY with full support.